amandaestevez/SOFTWARE-QA/09-PREVENT-VULNERABILITIES-WITH-SECURITY-TESTING-TECHNIQUES/README.md

-# Comparing Security Testing Techniques.
+# Prevent Vulnerabilities With Security Testing Techniques

 This table provides a concise overview of various security testing techniques, outlining their focus and approach.

 ##  Methodology